Kirkby branch line: History

-Proposals to extend Merseyrail's Northern Line to a new terminal station at Headbolt Lane, between Kirkby and Rainford, were announced in 2007 but did not receive funding.
+Proposals to extend Merseyrail's Northern Line to a new terminal station at Headbolt Lane, between Kirkby and Rainford, were announced in 2007 but did not receive funding until 2019.
+Headbolt Lane station became the new terminal interchange between trains from Liverpool and Wigan/Manchester when it opened on 5 October 2023.

-Liverpool City Region Combined Authority announced in August 2019 that they were planning to use part of a £172m funding package into opening a new station at Headbolt Lane, subject to the plans being approved.
-This would relocate the Merseyrail and Northern terminal from Kirkby to Headbolt Lane station.

 Route description

 The former main line is now "something of a backwater", with the appearance of a rural branch line in places.